home-assistant/home-assistant.io/source/_integrations/valve.mqtt.markdown

   type: string
   default: offline
 payload_open:
   description: The command payload that opens the valve.
-Is only used when `position` is set to `False` (default).
+Is only used when `position` is set to `false` (default).
   required: false
   type: string
   default: OPEN